Eating right during pregnancyPrenatal care - eating right

-- Try to get at least two of your daily servings from green, leafy vegetables.
+- Try to get at least 2 of your daily servings from green, leafy vegetables.

 - Fruit gives you vitamins A and C, potassium, and fiber.
 Choose fresh fruits and juices.
 They are better for you than frozen or canned fruits.
 Eat plenty of vitamin C-rich foods, like citrus fruits, melons, and berries.
 Try to avoid juices that have sugar or sweeteners added.

 Milk, yogurt, and cheese:

 - Dairy products are a great source of protein, calcium, and phosphorus.
 If you need to limit calories and cholesterol, choose nonfat dairy products.